rbrtsmith/javascript-recursive-functions/README.md

 #Recursive functions ![Travis-ci](https://travis-ci.org/rbrtsmith/javascript-recursive-functions.svg?branch=master)

-I created these functions along with their relevant unit tests to help cement my understanding of recursion in JavaScript
+I created these functions along with their relevant unit tests to help cement my understanding of recursion in JavaScript.
+They are built with readability in mind.
+If I were looking to improve the performance of these I would look into techniques like Memoization which could in some cases drastically reduce the quantity of function calls for a given algorithm.

 * [Factorial](https://github.com/rbrtsmith/javascript-recursive-functions/tree/master/functions/factorial)
 * [Fibonacci](https://github.com/rbrtsmith/javascript-recursive-functions/tree/master/functions/fibonacci)